junglee0713/anvio_pan/README.md

 - This borrows lots of scripts from https://github.com/sunbeam-labs/sbx_anvio

-- Run under an environment with anvio-6.1 installed in it.
-Once you installed anvio-6.1, run `anvi-setup-ncbi-cogs --just-do-it --num-threads 4` to set up NCBI's Clusters of Orthologous Groups database (one-time procedure).

 - How to run:
   - Create an anvio environment: `conda create -n anvio-6.1 python=3.6`
   - Activate the environment: `conda activate anvio-6.1`